rchillyard/Number/README.md

 A number must have at least one of either the value or the factor components.
 If no explicit factor is specified, then the number will be a _PureNumber_ (an ordinary number).
 If you want to get exact trigonometric values, then it's important to specify the factor as $\pi$ (or e).

-### Expression (This section is to be promoted to the module level)

-Expressions are lazily evaluated and so can be used to avoid any unnecessary computation and, especially, any approximation of what should be an exact value.
-The best way to define expressions is to use the LaTeX-like syntax which you can invoke as follows:

-    val theAnswer = math"6*(3+4)"
-    val seven = math"""\frac{42}{6}"""
-    val rootTwo = math"""\sqrt{2}"""
-    val rootTwoAlt = math"√2"
-    val pi = math"""\pi"""
-    val twoPi = math"""2\pi"""

-You just need to import the `ExpressionParser` (`com.phasmidsoftware.number.parsenew.ExpressionParser.*`)

 ### Number creation
 Parsing, described above, is really the most precise way of specifying numerical values.